jtmullen/asc-fsgp-2024-results/asc/results.md

 ## Scoring

 The 2024 Event is once again a distance-based competition.
-The primary goal is to compelete the 1560 mile base route; however, teams will have numerous opportuntities to complete additional optional loop segments to gain addition miles (or person miles for Multi-Occupant Vehicles) which will help increase their ranking.
+The primary goal is to complete the 1560 mile base route; however, teams will have numerous opportuntities to complete additional optional loop segments to gain addition miles (or person miles for Multi-Occupant Vehicles) which will help increase their ranking.
 See our [vehicle classes](https://www.americansolarchallenge.org/the-competition/vehicle-classes/) page for more info on the classes.

 ### Single Occupant Vehicle (SOV) Class